joshua-shorterivey/unemployment_project/README.md

 PECERT1	  		2		DOES � HAVE A CURRENTLY
 -----

-# Initial Questions and Hypotheses
+# Major Questions and Hypotheses
 ## Question 1 -  ?
 * ${H_0}$:
 * ${H_a}$: